maizeatlas/saegus/src/docs/tutorials/gwas_with_tassel.rst

 The TASSEL command line interface requires a considerable number of options to run GWAS.
-It is impractical to run the command line manually for the number of replications in a simulated study.
+It is impractical to run the command line manually for any number of replications in a simulated study.
 Here is an example of the command required for a single run of TASSEL

 .. code-block:: console